Anjeer Tree is not only easy to grow but also provides a plentiful harvest of tasty fruits! Let’s have a look at how to grow a Fig Tree easily!

 Anjeer plant needs light pruning to maintain its shape and allow new growth.
 You can prune it after the fruit ripens during summer.
 For young anjeer ka ped, remove the sucker from the rootstock using a sharp knife.
 Once it matures enough, prune only dead and broken stems from time to time.

 The tree goes into dormancy in winter.
 At this time, do not water the plant daily.
 Keep it safe from chilly winds, and ensure it gets plenty of air circulation.

 Pests and Diseases

-No fruits bear in the Anjeer tree, for two years after the planting.
-It can take three to four years to start yielding fruits.
-Anjeer tree produces two crops per year, but only one of them is edible.
+Anjeer trees can take 3-5 years from planting to bear fruits.
 The harvest time is between June and September, but in tropical regions, it can bear fruit throughout the year as well.

 Pick the fruits when they are tender and soft to the touch.
 The juicy and ready ones have a deep pink to red outer covering with a fresh fragrance.
 Use a knife to take the fruits off the branch to ensure you don’t harm anjeer plant in the process.